 THE RANCOR PIT

-Before Luke took on the Rancor with a bone, he tried to escape the pit.
-After falling and seeing the beast, he does one of his super Jedi leaps, much like the one he used in Episode V and grabs hold of the grating on the floor of Jabba’s audience chamber.
-He hangs there, suspended, trying to figure out a way to escape.
+Before Luke decided to fight the Rancor with a bone, he tried to escape the pit by performing one of his super Jedi leaps, much like the one he used in Episode V while dueling with Darth Vader.
+He grabs hold of the grating on the floor of Jabba’s audience chamber, and hangs there, suspended, trying to figure a way out.
 Two Jawas then proceed to bang on Luke’s fingers with the butts of their rifles, forcing him to fall onto the Rancor’s eye and then back to the floor.
 You can read this scene in its entirety in the novelization.

 Luke is on left.
 He jumps up to the grating.
 Rancor’s body is in extreme foreground on right.
 Rancor’s arm is coming down on the left side of the screen, to the left of Luke (Luke’s jump must be seen clearly).
 If jump can’t be seen, don’t add arm.
 Effect of shot is to have Luke look surrounded.